Laurel and Hardy: Silent films

 Their 1929 release Big Business is by far the most critically acclaimed of the silents.
-Laurel and Hardy are Christmas tree salesmen who are drawn into a classic tit-for-tat battle, with a character played by James Finlayson, that eventually destroys his house and their car.
+Laurel and Hardy are Christmas tree salesmen who are drawn into a classic tit-for-tat battle with belligerent James Finlayson that eventually destroys his house and their car.
 Big Business was added to the United States National Film Registry as a national treasure in 1992.

 Sound films

 In 1929 the silent era of film was coming to an end.
 Many silent-film actors failed to make the transition to "talkies"—some, because they felt sound was irrelevant to their craft of conveying stories with body language; and others, because their spoken voices were considered inadequate for the new medium.
 However, the addition of spoken dialogue only enhanced Laurel's and Hardy's performances; both had extensive theatrical experience and could use their voices to great comic effect.
 Their films also continued to feature much visual comedy.
 In these ways, they made a seamless transition to their first sound film, Unaccustomed As We Are (1929), whose title was a play on the familiar phrase, "Unaccustomed as I am to public speaking".
-In the opening dialogue, Laurel and Hardy began by spoofing the slow and self-conscious speech of the early talking actors—a routine they would use regularly.
+The trade periodical Exhibitors Herald commented on the team's successful transition to sound: "Incidentally, pantomime is still their strongest weapon.
+They use dialogue as a kind of punctuation."

 The Music Box (1932), with the pair delivering a piano up a long flight of steps, won an Academy Award for Best Live Action Short Subject.
-The Music Box remains one of the duo's most widely known films.
+The Music Box remains one of the most widely known Laurel and Hardy films.

 Laurel and Hardy were favorites around the world, and Hal Roach catered to international audiences by filming many of their early talkies in other languages.
 They spoke their dialogue phonetically, in Spanish, Italian, French, or German.
-The plots remained similar to the English versions, although the supporting actors were often changed to those fluent in the native language.
+The plots remained similar to the English versions, although the supporting roles were often played by other actors who were fluent in the native language.
 Pardon Us (1931) was reshot in all four foreign languages.
 Blotto, Hog Wild and Be Big! were remade in French and Spanish versions.
 Night Owls was remade in both Spanish and Italian, and Below Zero and Chickens Come Home in Spanish.